pg.1: The Enchanted Gallery's Rubber Stamps, pg.2: Mounting Foam, Acrylic Blocks & Other Rubber Stamps, pg. 3: Dominoes, Game Tiles, Dog Tags, Wood &

 |How to make potted plants and flowers for miniature gardens or doll house scenery:

-This tutorial uses Flower Soft, wires & PVA glue, wooden flower pot shape, acrylic paint, x-acto knife/blade, paper, optional paper punches (or you can use a die
+This tutorial uses Flower Soft and floral wires, wooden flower pot shape, acrylic paint, x-acto knife/blade, paper, optional paper punches (or you can use a die cutter or

 |Flower Soft also makes a great center for your paper punched flowers.
 The bottom left